zombor/hledger-envelope-budget/README.md

 3. Add to the appropriate credit card pending account so we have money to pay
 4. Subtract from the credit card because we owe more money

-The `assets:cash:ally:pending` account is meant to hold money to pay credit cards.
+The `assets:cash:ally:budget:checking:pending` account is meant to hold money to pay credit cards.
 In this way, you can never overspend your credit card and not have enough money to pay it.
 So let's pay it now:

 ```
 2021-12-30 Visa Payment
-   assets:cash:ally:pending:amazon-visa  $-3.41
+   assets:cash:ally:budget:checking:pending:amazon-visa  $-3.41
    liabilities:amazon-visa  = 0
 ```